JavisOkeyWalker/Ubuntu/Lab12/Lab12.md

 1. `sudo adduser ituser`
 2. ` ssh-keygen`
 3. ` Copied the pub key that was generated and put it in a file on the new users system.
-Edited my systems config file and added the new users information and full path to the identity file of the public key.`
+Edited my systems config file and added the new users information and full path to the identity file of the public key on the new users system.`
 4.  ` ssh -i authorized_keys ituser@44.209.93.122 `

 ## Part 4 Answers